DevCycleHQ/js-sdks/sdk/nextjs/README.md

 - keep server and client rendered content in sync with the same flag values
 - keep user data for targeting rule evaluation private on the server
 - realtime updates to flag values for both server and client components
-- support for non-blocking flag state retrieval and streaming
+- support for non-blocking flag state retrieval and streaming (not implemented, see below)

+## Requirements
+- Minimum Next.js version: 14.0.0
+- Minimum React version: 18.2

 ## Limitations
-- Minimum Next.js version: 14.0.0
-- Minimum React version: 18.3 (currently only available in Canary and Experimental releases).
-This version is required because the SDK relies on the new [React Cache API](https://react.dev/reference/react/cache) in order to share context across Server Components during rendering.
 - variable evaluations are only tracked in client components in App Router.

 ## Installation